 With a variety of handy tools, exclusive discounts and great services available, it’s never been easier to travel to Thorpe Park Leeds by public transport.
 New technology means you don’t have to wait around at bus stops, many buses and trains now have WiFi on board, cashless ticket options and more!

-There are a number of frequent bus services running through and past Thorpe Park Leeds from destinations including Leeds, Castleford, Cross Gates and Garforth.
+There are a number of frequent bus services running through and past Thorpe Park Leeds, including the new FlexiBus service!

 If you’re travelling from further afield, there are three train stations close to Thorpe Park: Cross Gates, Garforth and East Garforth.
 All are just a short bus journey or bike ride away from the park, and provide frequent and quick connections to a wide range of local, regional and national destinations.

 There aren’t any confirmed timescales for the project but plans are in place to create a new train station at Thorpe Park Leeds, to the north of The Springs.
 The station would sit on the line currently connecting Cross Gates and Garforth, making travel by train an extremely inviting option for employees and visitors to the park.

 There are now a number of great options available for those looking to plan a journey by public transport.
 There’s no need to spend loads of time flicking through timetables to figure out which services work best for you – online journey planners can do that for you!

 Our guide to planning a journey by public transport has everything you need to know, including links to some of the great online tools available, along with timetables for the key services at Thorpe Park (for those that need it) and network maps.

 Catching the bus or train no longer has to mean fumbling around for change before hopping on to pay the driver or conductor in a rush!
 There are so many different ways to pay for your journey that you may feel a little spoilt for choice!